-Whether heading to Manzanita or another fabulous Oregon coast destinations, we’ve got you covered!
+Whether heading to Manzanita Beach or other fabulous Oregon Beach vacations, we've got you covered!

 This month we're talking creating a packing list for your trip to the beach.
 And making it fun!
 Exciting!
 Something new!

 So is this you unloading your car?
-Or is this your husband or partner taking care of vacation unpacking before heading to the coast?
+Or is this your husband, wife or partner taking care of vacation unpacking before heading to the coast?

 If so, you can stop right here.
 You're in good hands.
 So to speak.